 The best levels for copper in Stardew Valley are between levels 2-39.
 Here you will find three copper rocks every ten floors.
 You can slim it down further by heading to levels 30-39, where you will find eight copper rocks clumped together every eight floors.
 Floors 30 to 39 are also known as dark floors as the danger level increases and the risk gets higher.

 There are a good amount of activities players can indulge themselves in after acquiring Copper.
-As they say, Higher Risk-Higher Reward, the more dangerous the situation gets, the more your chances of getting out with better rewards increase.
+As they say, the Higher the reward, the more dangerous the situation gets, and the more your chances of getting out with better rewards increase.
 So, if you’re up to the challenge and can afford to be in sticky situations, then levels 30-39 are the levels you should aim for.

-Quest such as Forging ahead comes up every now and then that requires copper.
+- Quests: Quest such as Forging ahead comes up every now and then that require copper.

-Copper, at its lowest, is bought for 75g, and the prices only increase from thereon.
+- Selling: Copper, at its lowest, is bought for 75g, and the prices only increase from thereon.
 The problem comes when you find out that if you want to sell copper, it’ll only sell for 5g.
 Nonetheless, you’ve got to work with it, and the best course of action is to store the copper.
 The only reason you should sell copper is when you’re desperate for money and don’t see any other way around it.
-Also, check our Best Ways to make Money in Stardew Valley guide to get rich faster.

 We have mentioned pretty much everything that you’ll need in your conquest to obtain Copper in Stardew Valley, but some things only come with experience.
 Players learn these tips as they play the game, but this is an excellent opportunity for newcomers to learn early and start better than others.